nib holdings limited (NHF.AX) Declares Interim Dividend of $0.10 (ASX:NHF)

-nib holdings limited (NHF.AX) (ASX:NHF) announced a interim dividend on Tuesday, February 23rd, MarketIndexAU reports.
-Investors of record on Tuesday, April 6th will be given a dividend of 0.10 per share on Tuesday, April 6th.
-This represents a yield of 1.75%.
-The ex-dividend date is Thursday, March 4th.
+nib holdings limited (NHF.AX) (ASX:NHF) declared a interim dividend on Wednesday, February 24th, MarketIndexAU reports.
+Shareholders of record on Monday, April 5th will be paid a dividend of 0.10 per share on Monday, April 5th.
+This represents a yield of 1.79%.
+The ex-dividend date of this dividend is Wednesday, March 3rd.

 nib holdings limited, together with its subsidiaries, underwrites and distributes health insurance to residents, and international students and visitors in Australia, New Zealand, and internationally.
 It operates through Australian Residents Health Insurance, New Zealand Residents Health Insurance, International (Inbound) Health Insurance, and nib Travel segments.